threefoldtecharchive/info_manual3/wiki/manual3_iac/grid3_terraform/terraform_get_started.md

     ip_range = "10.1.0.0/16"
     name = "network"
     description = "some network"
+    add_wg_access = true
 }
 ```
-We tell terraform we will have a network spanning two nodes `having the node IDs 2 and 4` using the IP Range `10.1.0.0/16`
+We tell terraform we will have a network spanning two nodes `having the node IDs 2 and 4` using the IP Range `10.1.0.0/16` and add wireguard access for this network

 ### describing the deployment